C242-PS132-Craftify/Craftify-TempModelAPI/README.md

 ```

 # Usage
 To use the prediction API, send request to the URL where the Flask API is hosted (default is localhost:5000/predict).
-The prediction API expects akey "image" with the value of file of the image you want to predict. <\br>
+The prediction API expects key "image" with the value of file of the image you want to predict. </br>
 Sample response is as shown below
 ```json
 {